uk-gov-mirror/nhsdigital.national-document-repository/lambdas/tests/e2e/README.md

 Make sure your AWS profile has access to the required resources.

+## Using the dev container

+All of the below make commands can be used in the dev container.
+To run the below commands you need to append `CONTAINER=true`.

 ## 🔧 Available Make Commands

 - `make test-fhir-api-e2e WORKSPACE=<workspace>` — Runs the FHIR API E2E tests with mTLS against a given workspace